tom-howard/ros2/docs/course/part2/move_square.md

 Moving in a square can be achieved by switching between two different movement states sequentially: *Moving forwards* and *turning* on the spot.
 At the start of each movement step we can read the robot's current odometry, and then use this as a reference to compare to, and to tell us when the robot's position/orientation has changed by the required amount, e.g.:

 1. With the robot stationary, **read the odometry** to determine its current X and Y position in the environment.
-1. **Move forwards** until the robot's X and Y position indicate that it has moved linearly by 0.5m.
+1. **Move forwards** until the robot's X and Y position indicate that it has moved forwards by 1m.
 1. **Stop** moving forwards.
 1. **Read the robot's odometry** to determine its current orientation ("yaw"/<code>&theta;<sub>z</sub></code>).
-1. **Turn on the spot** until the robot's orientation changes by 90&deg;.
+1. **Turn on the spot** until the robot's orientation changes by 90&deg; (or the equivalent in radians).
 1. **Stop** turning.
 1. Repeat.